Tickborne diseases are spread from ticks to people through bites.

 - Trash the tick – drop in alcohol, stick to tape or place in a sealed bag & make note of the date of the bite.

-- Watch the bite site for a rash.
+- Watch the bite site for a rash or rashes.
 Watch for symptoms of tick-related illness: fever/chills, aches/pains and/or rash.
 Call your doctor if you have these symptoms.

 NYSDOH – Lyme & Other Tick-borne Diseases

 Tick Encounter Resource Center of University of Rhode Island

 Lyme disease has been a nationally reported condition in the United States since 1991.
 The case definition has been modified over time with the latest updated in 2017.
 Reports of Lyme disease are collected and verified through state and local health departments in accordance with legal mandate and surveillance practices.